 I don’t sell my art in limited editions.
 It’s a decision I made when I first started as an artist, and one I stand by.
 Here’s why:

-First of all, nearly every photographer I admire uses open editions.
-It’s just a natural medium for photographs.
+First of all, photography is an open edition art form.
 Limited editions make total sense for many traditional art forms, where the master image degrades with each printing.
 But one of the pleasures of photography is that you are not limited in the number of prints you can make from a negative.
 And this is even more true with digital photography where the master file never degrades.
+Nearly every photographer I admire, going back to Ansel himself, uses open editions.
+It’s just a natural medium for photography.

-Second, my technique and skills are constantly improving, as is the technology I use.
+Second, my technique, skills, and artistic tools are constantly improving.
 Whenever I make a print, it represents the best I can do at that point in time.
-But every year, the software I use gets more sophisticated.
-Every year, my ability to use those tools gets better.
+But every year, the tools I use get more powerful, and my ability to use those tools gets more sophisticated.
 Every year, I learn new techniques and get better at old ones.
-And because of this, every time I revisit an old photograph, it gets better and closer to the vision I originally had for it.
-If I limited my editions, this avenue for growth would be shut down, which would be unfair to both me and the buyers of my art.
+I am constantly learning and growing as a print maker.
+Whenever I revisit an old photograph to make new prints, the art gets better and closer to the vision I originally had.
+If I limited my editions, this avenue for artistic growth would be shut down.
+This would be unfair to both me and the buyers of my art.

 Third, it just doesn’t make business sense.
 My goal is not just to make art, but to make a living from my art.
 Which means, making money from your art.
 Whenever I create a new piece of art, I never know which will become my next “big hit” and sell really well.
 If I artificially limited the number of pieces I could sell, it would simply limit my opportunity for making money (and a living) from my more popular art.
 Which takes money away from my family, and hurts my ability to be a professional artist.